Macaulay2/M2/M2/INSTALL-CMake.md

 If using a packaged distribution, confirm using `cmake --version` that you have version at least 3.14.

 There are various other tools needed to compile Macaulay2 dependencies.
-On Ubuntu, install `autoconf build-essential bison libtool yasm`.
+On Ubuntu, install `autoconf build-essential bison libtool pkg-config yasm`.
 See [INSTALL](INSTALL) for more details for Mac OS X and other systems.

 **TIP**: for fastest results, consider also installing `ninja-build` and `ccache`.